 The game does a great job of conveying this to the player by assigning each of Lara’s weapons to a different direction on the D-pad by default.

-Our final suggestion for PC games to play with a controller is Psyonix’s hit soccer-with-cars sports title Rocket League.
+Our last recommendation for PC games to play with a controller is Psyonix’s popular soccer-with-cars sports game Rocket League.

 While the game has always supported mouse and keyboard, you’ll find most players prefer to use a controller.